fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

 In ROS there are two ways to work with sensor data.
 One way is that the sensor publishes topics which other nodes can subscribe to.
-Another way is that the sensor node provides a service which other nodes can use and thereby act as clients.
+Another way is that the sensor node provides measurments only when asked for using either a service or action call which other nodes can use and thereby act as clients.
+This decision depends on how we are going to use the sensor.

+Another decision to make is how we’re going to access data from the sensor, which depends on the sensor.

+Finally we need to decide what type of ROS message our wrapper will produce.
+Whenever possible we should use existing ROS message types because it allows us to reuse the wrapped sensor with other nodes that use the same interface types.